Crown Prince of Saudi Arabia on mission in Silicon Valley

 Last fall, an international gathering of business and government leaders from across the world were invited to attend an event where the vision for a new tech-centric new city, Neom, was unveiled where it has claimed that robots will outnumber people.

-Saudi Arabia is a major investor in technology through its Provident Investment Fund.
+Saudi Arabia is a major investor in technology through its Public Investment Fund.

 Nearly two years ago, San Francisco-based Uber announced the fund had invested $3.5 billion into the ride-hailing company.